keldefrawy/keldefrawy.github.io/_rd_articles/darpa-temporary-laboratory.md

 Public code changes the afterlife of a program.
 It gives outsiders something more checkable than a final report.
 But a repository is not a maintainer, and a release is not adoption.
 Dependencies age.
 Build environments disappear.
 The people who understand why one design failed move to new work.
 The artifact may preserve explicit state while losing tacit state.

 A separate branch of the work moved through institution and company formation.
-[SRI’s Confidencial.io announcement](#source-sri-confidencial-spinout-2022) describes technology rooted partly in RACE and Brandeis research being reworked into a beta product.
+Confidencial.io spun out in 2021, while I remained part-time at SRI through early 2023 to finish the DARPA programs.
+[SRI’s June 2022 public announcement](#source-sri-confidencial-announcement-2022) describes technology rooted partly in RACE and Brandeis research being reworked into a seed-financed beta product.
 That transition required standard cryptography, integration into existing applications, financing, customers, and an organization responsible for support.
 The startup did not preserve the whole program.
-It selected a use path.
+It selected a use path. <span class="rd-evidence-token" data-evidence="M">M</span> <span class="rd-evidence-token" data-evidence="D">D</span>

 These are complementary forms of afterlife: